Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional Brownian motion: Numerical experiments

 The results displayed in Figure~\ref{fig:weak_error_phi} indicate a clear and consistent decay of the weak error as the RFF approximation is refined, for both test functions under consideration.
 Using a common Brownian path systematically reduces the weak error by a factor of about $10$.
 Moreover, the qualitative behaviour of the weak error remains similar as a function of $M$ for both \(\phi(x)=x^2\) and \(\phi(x)=\exp(-x^2)\), suggesting that the numerical scheme exhibits robust weak convergence.\\

 We now investigate the strong approximation error induced by the use of a finite number \(M\) of simulated features in the construction of the numerical scheme.
-For any fixed final time horizon \(T_f > 0\) and any \(p \ge 1\), we define the strong error at time \(T_f\) as
+For any fixed final time horizon \(T_f > 0\) and any \(p \ge 1\), we define the strong error at time \(T_f\) as:

-The dependence of the strong error on the number of features is then characterized by the mapping
+The dependence of the strong error on the number of features is then characterized by the mapping:

 which we analyze for arbitrary but fixed time horizon \(T_f\).
 In order to disentangle the different sources of approximation error, we consider two distinct coupling scenarios.
 In the first scenario, both processes \(X_n\) and \(X_n^{M}\) are driven by the same underlying Brownian path.
 This synchronous coupling isolates the contribution of the random Fourier features approximation of the S-fBM kernel and allows us to assess its sole impact on the strong error.
 In the second scenario, the two processes are driven by independent Brownian motions.
-This setting captures not only the error induced by the random feature approximation, but also the additional discrepancy arising from the stochastic regularization introduced by the Brownian perturbations themselves.
+This setting captures not only the error induced by the random features approximation, but also the additional discrepancy arising from the stochastic regularization introduced by the Brownian perturbations themselves.
 Together, these two regimes provide a comprehensive characterization of the strong convergence behavior of the scheme as a function of \(M\).

 In Figure \ref{fig:strong_error}, the numerical results indicate an improvement in approximation accuracy as the number of simulated features \(M\) increases.
-In particular, the strong approximation error is observed to decay monotonically with respect to \(M\), reflecting the enhanced fidelity of the random feature representation of the underlying kernel.
+In particular, the strong approximation error is observed to decay monotonically as a function of \(M\), reflecting the enhanced fidelity of the random feature representation of the underlying kernel.
 This decay is consistent with the expected averaging effects induced by Monte Carlo-type approximations.
 In parallel, the associated confidence intervals around the empirical error estimates become narrower as \(M\) grows, indicating a reduction in the variance of the error.
 Together, these effects demonstrate that increasing the number of features improves the average accuracy of the scheme.